-A new law eliminates down payment for all VA home loans in 2020.
+VA down payment limits change in 2020 for all high balance or JUMBO VA home loans.
 Additionally, veterans will pay a higher funding fee in 2020.

 2020 VA Home Loan Down payment requirements appear to be changing – for the better!
 While Conforming VA Mortgages already require 0% down, a new law should change the minimum down payment for JUMBO VA Loan Amounts to 0% as well.